INCOME & CAPITAL GAINS TAX

 The government of the United States Virgin Islands and the government of Puerto Rico provide generous tax benefits for qualified business activities that are accepted into those programs.
 Businesses interested in relocating to the USVI or Puerto Rico can achieve up to a 90% reduction in their income tax burden for qualified business activities.
 These programs are ideal for businesses that are not location-dependent.
 There are several requirements including a residency requirement.

-Puerto Rico also has a program that totally eliminates the capital gains tax on all gain that accrues after the individual relocates to Puerto Rico.
+Puerto Rico also has a program that totally eliminates the capital gains tax on all gains that accrue after the individual relocates to Puerto Rico.

 Alaska & Tennessee Community Property Trusts